Kernel method

 In machine learning, kernel machines are a class of algorithms for pattern analysis, whose best known member is the support-vector machine (SVM).
+These methods involve using linear classifiers to solve nonlinear problems.
 The general task of pattern analysis is to find and study general types of relations (for example clusters, rankings, principal components, correlations, classifications) in datasets.
 For many algorithms that solve these tasks, the data in raw representation have to be explicitly transformed into feature vector representations via a user-specified feature map: in contrast, kernel methods require only a user-specified kernel, i.e., a similarity function over all pairs of data points computed using inner products.
-The feature map in kernel machines is infinite dimensional but only requires a finite dimensional matrix from user-input according to the Representer theorem.
+The feature map in kernel machines is infinite dimensional but only requires a finite dimensional matrix from user-input according to the representer theorem.
 Kernel machines are slow to compute for datasets larger than a couple of thousand examples without parallel processing.